akshell/docs/ref/core/db.rst

    check
       a list of check expressions.

+   One-attribute constraints could be specified either by a :class:`~ak.Type` method or by the *constr* argument.
+The first way is more expressive.

    .. note::

-      One-attribute constraints could be specified by a :class:`~ak.Type` method or by *constr* argument.
-The first way should be preferred because it's more expressive.
+      The ``ak`` library alters ``create()`` function to have an :doc:`alternative human-friendly interface<../ak/db>`, which
+      should be preferred for defining relation variables by hand.

    ::

       >>> db.create('Post',